 Undergraduate Courses in Global Thought

-The Spring 2018 course, “Global 20: Youth in an Interconnected World” asks what it mean to be 20 years old as the world confronts seismic shifts in the geopolitical order, in the nature and future of work, and in the ways we connect with each other, express identity, engage politically, and create communities of belonging.
+The Spring 2018 course, “Global 20: Youth in an Interconnected World” asked what it mean to be 20 years old as the world confronts seismic shifts in the geopolitical order, in the nature and future of work, and in the ways we connect with each other, express identity, engage politically, and create communities of belonging.
 The seminar is open to all Columbia and Barnard undergraduates.